apache/gobblin/gobblin-docs/data-management/DistcpNgEvents.md

 - `FilePublished` - sent when an individual file gets published
     - `datasetUrn` - the URN of the dataset (dataset-specific) of which the part is part
-    - `partition` - the partition (dataset-specific) of which the part is part
+    - `partition` - the partition (dataset-specific) of which this file is part
     - `SourcePath` - the full source path for the file
     - `TargetPath` - the full destination path for the file
     - `originTimestamp` - similar to `originTimestamp` for `DatasetPublished` events